NotHumanFF/Dudes/README.md

 ### Dudes - A chat application

-For the contribution in this project simply follow these steps below:
+#### Contributing
+We welcome contributions from the community!
+Whether you're fixing bugs, adding new features, or improving documentation, your input is valuable.

+#### How to Contribute
-1. Fork and Star the repository
+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Make your changes and commit them.
+- Push your changes to your fork.
+- Create a pull request with a detailed description of your changes.

-2. Clone the repository
+Clone the repository
 ```
 git clone https://github.com/NotHumanFF/Dudes.git
 ```
-3. Install the dependecies and package:
+Install the dependecies and package:
 ```
 npm install
 ```

+#### Reporting Issues
+If you encounter any issues or have suggestions for improvements, please open an issue on GitHub.
+We are committed to addressing all issues promptly and improving the project based on your feedback.

 ### Features:
 1. **Private Chat Rooms:** Users can create and join private chat rooms for secure and focused conversations.